harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * Try a week or two at 10mg.
 Closely keep track of any differences.

-* If tolerated, take it up to 25mg.
+* If tolerated, it can be taken to 25mg.
 No rush.

 * If you're ambitious, you can go to 50, 75—even 100mg.
 It's little-explored at these and higher doses, so any information or feedback you may have on personal response at those levels would make a valuable contribution to the knowledge base ...

 * Many users experience massive gains in physique and *lifetime PRs* on as little as 5–10mg a day.
 Why not keep the doses low, keep your wallet intact, and save the megadoses for later?
 There's *no need to rush* into anything higher.
-This compound will likely be an essential staple in your stack for decades to come.
+The compound will likely be an essential staple in your stack for decades to come.

 * In taking it slowly, you'll find your sweet spot, save your wallet, and simultaneously *guarantee* the absence of any adverse sides.